 Open daily and free to the public.
 The Legacy Gardens is available for weddings and private events.
 Professional photographers are asked to obtain a permit from the Museum.
 Contact us for more information.

-The Museum and Gardens offer perfect settings for business events and weddings.
+The Museum and Gardens offer perfect settings for business events, weddings, retirement parties, memorial services, and more.
 Contact us today about how our one-of-a-kind environment can make your event even more special.

 Volunteers are an invaluable part of the Museum.
 You'll have an opportunity to make a difference by becoming a docent, helping with the boat show and other events, promoting the Museum, constructing displays and more.
 Call or email for more information.

 We host live music on select Friday nights in the summer in the beautiful Legacy Gardens.
 Summer 2018 lineup coming in the Spring!

 More information here →